centreon/centreon-documentation/versioned_docs/version-23.10/connect/openid.md

 }
 ```

+> When retrieving attributes, Centreon will merge the attributes retrieved in the JWT (JSON Web Tokens) with those
+> retrieved in the selected entry point, giving priority to the JWT attributes.
+Thus, if an attribute is available in
+> the JWT and in the selected entry point, then the attribute selected will be the one coming from the JWT.

 > Each time the user logs in, authorization management is reinitialized to take into account any new information from the
 > identity provider.